Best Apps to Use with Skylight Calendar (2026)

 ---

-Parendipity connects to your email and automatically turns incoming information into structured calendar events.
+Parendipity connects to sources like email and helps turn incoming information into structured calendar events.

 How Parendipity Works with Skylight